khanmjk/firebaseStudio-batteshipgame/README.md

 3.  **Shot Results:**
     *   **Miss:** The cell turns a muted color (e.g., green), indicating empty water.
 An icon representing waves appears.
     *   **Hit:** The cell turns an accent color (e.g., orange/red), indicating you've hit part of an enemy ship.
 An icon representing flames appears.
-    *   **Sunk:** If your hit sinks an entire enemy ship, all cells occupied by that ship will be marked as sunk (e.g., dark red/black).
-An icon representing a skull appears.
+    *   **Sunk:** If your hit sinks an entire enemy ship, all cells occupied by that ship will be marked as sunk (e.g., dark red/black), and a skull icon will appear.
+A brief animation will also play on the sunk ship's cells.
 4.  **Opponent's Turn:**
-    *   The AI opponent will take its turn automatically (or by clicking "Process Opponent's Move" if manual stepping is enabled).
+    *   After you fire, the AI opponent will automatically take its turn after a short delay.
-    *   The AI's shot will be marked on "Your Waters" grid with the same hit, miss, or sunk indicators.
+    *   The AI's shot will be marked on "Your Waters" grid with the same hit, miss, or sunk indicators (including animations for sunk ships).
     *   The AI's reasoning for its shot choice will often be displayed in the "Game Status" panel.

 ### Winning the Game